-It is a well known fact that healthy employee engagement and sustained business growth are correlated.
-Interestingly, some might wonder whether corollary is true as well, i.e. successful organisations really have better engaged employees?
-And what if the stream were to flow backwards, can the success of a business result in better engagement?
-Before we start pondering into these questions, let me remind you that ‘correlation is not necessarily causation’.
-Indeed, there are a few studies that highlight the impact of employee engagement on factors such as service and sales; for example:
+It is a well-known fact that healthy employee engagement and sustained business growth are correlated.
+Interestingly, some might wonder whether corollary is true as well, i.e. successful organisations really have better-engaged employees?
+And what if the stream were to flow backward, can the success of a business result in better engagement?
+Before we start pondering these questions, let me remind you that ‘correlation is not necessarily causation’.
+Indeed, there are a few studies that highlight the impact of employee engagement on factors such as service and sales.
+For example:

 The above facts are clear indicators that organisations need to improve engagement levels of their staff.
 There are many steps to achieve this but let us break it down to the basics and start with the essentials.
 Here are a few easy ways to improve your employee engagement: